The Redmonds and Waterford

 A political dynasty 1891–1952

-Pat McCarthy, a native of Waterford city, holds a PhD and an MBA from UCD and is the author of The Irish Revolution, 1912–23: Waterford (2016) and has published extensively in the Irish Sword and Decies.
+Pat McCarthy, a native of Waterford city, holds a PhD and an MBA from UCD and worked for many years in the pharmaceutical manufacturing sector.
+He is the author of The Irish Revolution, 1912–23: Waterford (Dublin, 2015) and Waterford and the 1916 Rising (Waterford, 2016).